wso2/docs-choreo-dev/en/docs/devops/devops-portal.md

 You can perform the following actions in the **Volume Mounts** pane:

-- Create new volumes and volume mounts.
+- Create new volumes and mounts.
-- Delete volumes and volume mounts.
+- Delete existing volumes and mounts.
 - Search for volumes you have created.

 ### Health Checks